genomicsITER/monkeypox/README.md

 We acknowledge in [Table 1 (EXCEL file)](https://github.com/genomicsITER/monkeypox/blob/main/tables/table1.xlsx) the researchers and their institutions who released the Monkeypox sequences through NCBI GenBank that are being used in our studies.

-We also gratefully acknowledge the authors, originating and submitting laboratories of the genetic sequences and metadata for sharing their work as shown in [Nextstraing](https://nextstrain.org/monkeypox) and:
+We also gratefully acknowledge the authors, originating and submitting laboratories of the genetic sequences and metadata for sharing their work as shown in [Nextstrain](https://nextstrain.org/monkeypox) and:

 Hadfield et al, Nextstrain: real-time tracking of pathogen evolution, Bioinformatics (2018)

 Sagulenko et al, TreeTime: Maximum-likelihood phylodynamic analysis, Virus Evolution (2017)

+And we also want to thank the contributions of a number of researchers and laboratorios sharing their preliminary results through the [Virological](https://virological.org/) website.

 <p align="right">
   <a href="#Monkeypox" title="Up">